Mac user reports on 802.11n Cards, Bases/Routers

 Airport Extreme 802.11n Take-Apart Photos: Ed sent a link to his photo gallery with take-apart/internal pix at:

-Extreme but didn't have any 802.11n capable Macs yet.
-Another reader that got his sent notes on initial tests with his Mac Pro/MacBook Pro:
+Apple Airport Extreme 802.11n Base user: A reader that got his sent notes on initial tests with his Mac Pro/MacBook Pro:

 (added 2/5/2007)